AdityaMuppala/adityamuppala.github.io/_pages/research.md

 author_profile: true
 ---

-# Research

 This page contains information about my research.
+Links to design files are also included.
+Page is still under construction.

-## Antennas
+# Antennas

-Here is some text about antennas.
-For more information, check out [this link](https://example.com).
+## Ultra-Wideband Quad-Mode SIW Cavity-Backed Slot Antenna

+The HFSS design and simulation file is available at [this link](https://example.com).
+The paper describing the antenna is under review.
+Stay tuned!